Introductory rate: What it is and how it works

 Qualifications

-Intro APR credit cards can be based on a borrower’s creditworthiness.
-So the promotional rates are often geared toward those with good credit scores or excellent credit scores
+Intro APR card offers can be based on a borrower’s creditworthiness.
+So the promotional rates are often geared toward those with good credit scores or excellent credit scores.

 Restrictions

 It’s a good idea to understand what the intro APR applies to.
 One card’s intro APR might only apply to balance transfers, not purchases.
 Another might be the opposite.
 Or the intro APR might apply to both.
-Most of the time, these introductory rates don’t apply to cash advances.
+But most of the time, these introductory rates don’t apply to cash advances.

 Fees